Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

 \subsection{Statistical analysis}

 The previous section explained how the outputs of the quantum device could be certified to contain some randomness and privacy.
-In this subsection, we evaluate how such partial randomness \textit{accumulates} through multiple rounds of the data collection process.\\
+In this subsection, we evaluate how such randomness \textit{accumulates} through multiple rounds of the data collection process.
+We discuss everything in terms of the guessing probability $P_g(M)$ of the adversary, but this can also equivalently be understood in terms of min-entropy $H_{min}(M) = -\log_2 \big(P_g(M) \big)$, which is (roughly) the quantity that can be extracted during post-processing.\\

-\paragraph{Identically and independently distributed rounds.} In the case that the different rounds of interaction with the quantum device are assumed to be independent and identical (I.I.D.), then the probability $P_g(g = (a^nb^n)|M_{U},H,Q)$ of guessing the outcomes $(a^nb^n)$ generated by $n$ uses of the quantum device is simply the product of the guessing probabilities $P_g(g = (ab)|M_{U},H,Q)$ of the outcomes generated at each round
+\paragraph{Identically and independently distributed rounds in the limit of large $n$.} In the case that the different rounds of interaction with the quantum device are assumed to be independent and identical (I.I.D.), then the probability $P_g(A^nB^nC^n|Q,h,M)$ of guessing the outcomes $(A^nB^nC^n)$ generated by $n$ uses of the quantum device is simply the product of the guessing probabilities $P_g(ABC|Q,h,M)$ of the outcomes generated at each round

+For details we refer to App.\ref{app:identical}. {Assuming that the quantum device behaves identically and independently may be a reasonable assumption in certain cases, for example if the device provider can be trusted and functions at very slow speed (possibly avoiding memory effects).}

 \paragraph{Accounting for memory based quantum attacks.} In the most general case, the adversary is allowed to perform memory based quantum attacks (MBQA).
-Indeed, assuming that a device built by an adversary behaves identically and independently each round might be a too strong assumption.
-To generalise the results to MBQA, we apply the techniques using the entropy accumulation theorem as developed in \cite{dupuis2016entropy,arnon2018practical} to the Mermin inequality and the guessing probability described in sec.\ref{Sec:BellIneqs}.
-For the details, we refer to \cite{tocome}.
+Indeed, assuming that a device built by an adversary behaves identically and independently each round might be {a too restrictive assumption}. {To generalise the results to account for the most general MBQA, we apply the entropy accumulation theorem as developed in \cite{dupuis2016entropy,arnon2018practical} to the Mermin inequality and the guessing probability described in Sec.\ref{Sec:BellIneqs}.} The result is that the guessing probability $P_g(A^nB^nC^n|Q,h,M)$ in $n$ uses of the quantum device is upper bounded as